nasa/cumulus-api/content/granules.md

 #### Example response

-A warning message is included if the collection's duplicateHandling is not set to 'replace'.
+A warning message is included in the response if the collection's duplicateHandling is not set to 'replace'.

 ```json
 {